How Much Space Does Cat Need?

 A general rule is no more than one cat per bedroom.
-Other rooms in the house – unless it is a whole floor like a furnished basement, don’t count.
+Other rooms in the house – unless it is a whole floor like a furnished basement, don't count.
 One cat needs 500 square feet.
-This keeps beds, exercise areas, food bowls and litter pans enough room to make a happy cat.
+This keeps beds, exercise areas, food bowls, and litter pans enough room to make a happy cat.

 How Big of an Apartment Do I Need for a Cat?

 Cats are one of the few pets that are allowed in many apartment buildings.
-However, too many cats in one apartment is too much of a good thing.
+However, too many cats in one apartment are too much of a good thing.
 To be safe, any apartment under 500 square feet should only have one cat.

 Remember that you need to keep the food bowl and the litter pan as far apart as possible.
 You do not like eating next to an unflushed, full toilet.
 Cats don't like eating next to litter boxes.
 Be sure to clean the litter box at least twice a day in order to keep the apartment from stinking.

 How Much Space Does a Cat Need in a Shelter?